 - This red set also comes with a few lids.

 - This set comes with a rack.
-If you have your own stock pot it could be that this would be all you’d need for water bath canning.
+If you have your own stockpot, it could be that this would be all you’d need for water bath canning.
 Measure your pot and makes sure the rack will fit.

 There are many available.
 Just make sure whatever you pick has the three hand tools that are essential.
 I list them below.

 First, if you are starting out, you want a canner.
 This should be obvious.
-If you need help choosing the canner for you check these pages.
+If you need help choosing the canner for you, check these pages.

-If you are all set up with a canner and are just looking for the tools.
-There are three hand tools that top my list for must-haves.
-Be sure your kit includes; the jar lifter, a magnetic wand, and a canning funnel.
+If you are all set up with a canner and are just looking for the tools, there are three hand tools that top my list for must-haves.
+Be sure your kit includes: the jar lifter, a magnetic wand, and a canning funnel.
 The other tools you’ll often see in these sets are helpful but not essential.

 A canning funnel has a larger opening to fit your jars.
 This is really something that would be hard to do without.
 It makes it a cleaner task to fill your jars.
 Keeps the rims cleaner.
 You must still wipe the rims to be sure you have not spilled, but there is less mess using one of these.

-I can’t imagine doing this neatly can you?
+I can’t imagine doing this neatly, can you?
 What a mess it would be.
-Of course it is kind of messy anyway…but imagine without the funnel.
+Of course, it is kind of messy anyway…but imagine without the funnel.

-Jar Lifter and Magnetic Wand
+Jar Lifter & Magnetic Wand